he motorcycle season is barely begun (March 1st, officially) and I have already had enough…

 We just throttle back, take the first possible detour and wish them to go and embrace the next available tree, car included.

 The story is very simple, you don’t need to be Freud to understand that their stupidity is dictated by envy, pure, simple, moronic envy, as simple as that.
-They don’t (or can’t) ride a motorcycle and therefore hate all those who don’t need to waste precious hours in traffic jams, who are always the first one in line at the traffic lights and look always so proud and stalwart, even when they are bald, above 40 and with a pouch (which we prefer to address as “the love handles”, by the way).
+They don’t (or can’t) ride a motorcycle and therefore hate all those who don’t need to waste precious hours in traffic jams, who are always the first one in line at the traffic lights and look always so proud and stalwart, even when they are bald, above 40 and with a pouch (which we prefer to hear mentioned as “the love handles”, by the way).

 No matter how exasperating their behavior might be, every now and then, we take our revenge.